 Grievances: Lawyers Must Act Ethically

 The Bar Association administers these rules through an established 12 member Disciplinary Board of three citizens and nine lawyers.
-The Disciplinary Board appoints a lawyer (the Bar Counsel) and staff who are assigned to independently investigate and prosecute allegations of lawyer misconduct.
+The Disciplinary Board appoints a lawyer (the Bar Counsel) and staff who are assigned to independently review/investigate and prosecute allegations of lawyer misconduct.

 Examples of Misconduct